stuartZhang/myip/README.md

-# Quick-local-ip
+# quick-local-ip-stzhang

-quick-local-ip is a utility module which provides straight-forward access to local network addresses. it provides 2 functions to get local ip addresses.
+quick-local-ip-stzhang is a utility module which provides straight-forward access to local network addresses. it provides 2 functions to get local ip addresses.

 ### Installation

-    npm install --save quick-local-ip
+    npm install --save quick-local-ip-stzhang

 - If System is connected to multiple internet connections like wifi and ethernet and usb internet, following methods will return any active internet address in string format.
 - If System is connected with one internet connection, methods will return ip address in string format.